 Top 10 Cholesterol Lowering Foods

 Cholesterol is a steroid lipid (fat) found in the blood and is necessary for proper functioning of cell membranes.
 Our bodies already manufacture all the cholesterol we need, so it is not necessary to consume more.
 High levels of cholesterol have been shown to increase the risk of heart disease and stroke.
 Cholesterol lowering foods should be incorporated into everyone's diet for optimal health.
-The percentages by which these foods lower cholesterol reflect people who have high levels of cholesterol greater than 200 mg/dL, and have been diagnosed with hypercholesterolemia.
-Different diets, lifestyles, and foods will work differenlty for different people.
+The percentages by which these foods lower cholesterol reflect people who have high levels of cholesterol greater than 200 mg/dL, and therefore have been diagnosed with hypercholesterolemia.
+Different diets, lifestyles, and foods will work differently for different people.
 It is recommended that you buy a Cholesterol Test Kit, so you can monitor your cholesterol levels at home and see which diet and lifestyle works best for you.
-Below is a list of foods which lowers the "bad" LDL cholesterol, while leaving the good HDL cholesterol largely unaffected.
+Cholesterol lowering foods include oat bran, flax seeds, garlic, almonds, walnuts, whole barley, and greent tea.
+Below is a detailed list of foods which lower "bad" LDL cholesterol, while leaving the good HDL cholesterol largely unaffected.

 #1: Monounsaturated and Polyunsaturated Fats (Olive Oil, Canola Oil, Peanut Oil, Peanuts, Olives, Avocados)